cberrioa/An-Empirical-study-on-Pre-trained-Embeddings-and-Language-Models-for-Bot-Detection/README.md

 Dataset generation can be a little bit time consuming, if you want to get the datasets, please send us an email <agarcia@expertsystem.com>, <cberrio@expertsystem.com> or <jmgomez@expertsystem.com>.

 ## CNN and BiLSTM experiments
-Since there were many experiments in the paper ['An Empirical study on Pre-trained Embeddings and Language Models for Bot Detection'](https://www.aclweb.org/anthology/W19-4317.pdf), only will be uploaded the code of those with the best results.
+Since there were many experiments in the paper, only will be uploaded the code of those with the best results.
 Please feel free to ask for the other experiments.

 ## References